 If you don’t have a set of bylaws, you can write all your bylaws.
 Or, you can use other nonprofits’ bylaws as a guide and modify them for your nonprofit.

 If you already have a set of bylaws and they need to be changed a lot, you will need to decide if it will be easier to write all your bylaws again instead of updating them.

 You also have the option of not updating your documents.
 Existing nonprofits are not required to pass new bylaws to comply with ONCA.
-If you don’t update your nonprofit’s bylaws by early 2023, your challenge will be figuring out which of your bylaws are valid and which no longer apply.
+If you don’t update your nonprofit’s bylaws by late 2024, your challenge will be figuring out which of your bylaws are valid and which no longer apply.

 Just as you had to keep records of certain documents under Ontario’s Corporation Act, you must keep certain documents under ONCA.

 There are various tools available to help with the process of updating or creating your bylaws.
 Even if you’re working with a lawyer, think about using these tools.
 They will help inform the discussions you have, and the decisions you make with your lawyer.

 You may want to consider using more than one tool.
 Some complement each other.
 For example, if you decide to use CLEO’s bylaw builder, it’s best to go through the CLEO’s bylaw builder guide first.
 Discussing the questions posed in the Guide and deciding what is best for your nonprofit, will help you answer and move through the Bylaw builder quicker.